-Executive Order No. 209, otherwise known as the Family Code of the Philippines recognizes marriages solemnized in accordance with the laws of the Church as valid, taking into consideration that the right to contract marriage in a religious right is an exercise of religious freedom.
-It, thus, follows that such marriage if invalidated or annulled under the laws of the church, should also be recognized as such by the State.
+Executive Order No. 209, otherwise known as the Family Code of the Philippines recognizes marriages solemnized in accordance with the laws of the Church as valid, taking into consideration that the right to contract marriage is a religious right and is an exercise of religious freedom.
+It, thus, follows that such marriage, if invalidated or annulled under the laws of the Church, should also be recognized as such by the State.

-In fact, we are already recognizing the civil effects of an annulment or dissolution of marriage under religious laws albeit in a limited capacity.
-Under Presidential Decree 1083 or the Code of Muslim Personal Laws, which has integrated aspects of Shari'a Law into our laws, the State recognizes marriages and divorces or dissolution of marriages in accordance with the Muslim Law.

-The enactment of this bill thus provides equality in the eyes of the law for marriages that are celebrated or annulled under other religious laws.
+In fact, the civil effects of an annulment or dissolution of marriage under religious laws are already recognized albeit in a limited capacity.
+Under Presidential Decree 1083, or the Code of Muslim Personal Laws, which has integrated aspects of Shari'a Law into our laws, the State recognizes marriages and divorces or dissolution of marriages in accordance with the Muslim Law.
+The enactment of this bill shall provide equality in the eyes of the law for marriages that are celebrated or annulled under other religious laws.